MicrosoftDocs/dataexplorer-docs/data-explorer/spark-connector.md

 > [!NOTE]
 >  Versions prior to 2.5.1 do not work anymore for ingest to an existing table, please update to a later version.
 > This step is optional.
-If you are using pre-built libraries (i.e Maven) go to [Spark cluster setup](#spark-cluster-setup).
+If you are using pre-built libraries, for example, Maven, see [Spark cluster setup](#spark-cluster-setup).

 ### Build prerequisites

-1. If you are not using pre-built libraries you need to install the libraries listed in [dependencies](https://github.com/Azure/azure-kusto-spark#dependencies) including the following [Kusto Java SDK](kusto/api/java/kusto-java-client-library.md) libraries (to find the right version to install [look in the relevant release's pom](https://github.com/Azure/azure-kusto-spark/releases)):
+1. If you are not using pre-built libraries, you need to install the libraries listed in [dependencies](https://github.com/Azure/azure-kusto-spark#dependencies) including the following [Kusto Java SDK](kusto/api/java/kusto-java-client-library.md) libraries.
+To find the right version to install, [look in the relevant release's pom](https://github.com/Azure/azure-kusto-spark/releases):
     * [Kusto Data Client](https://mvnrepository.com/artifact/com.microsoft.azure.kusto/kusto-data)
     * [Kusto Ingest Client](https://mvnrepository.com/artifact/com.microsoft.azure.kusto/kusto-ingest)